Skip to main content

 Is Lazuur good for solo dining?

-Lazuur is a neighbourhood bistro — cosy, welcoming, and the kind of room where solo diners don't feel like an afterthought.
+Lazuur is a neighbourhood bistro — cosy, welcoming, the kind of room where solo diners don't feel like an afterthought.
 The counter or smaller tables typical of this format suit a single diner well.
 Two back-to-back Bib Gourmands at €€ pricing means you're getting serious cooking without the commitment of a high-stakes tasting-menu room, which removes pressure from a solo visit.

 Is Lazuur worth the price?